Mitek-Systems/MiSnap-Android/README.md

 by either using [App Bundles](https://developer.android.com/guide/app-bundle) or by using [Apk Splits](https://developer.android.com/studio/build/configure-apk-splits#configure-abi-split).

-### How does the video recording feature work when optional data (BSN) redaction for NLD Passports is enabled?
+### How does the video recording feature work when optional data (BSN) redaction for NLD documents is enabled?
 The `video recording` feature requires no frame processing therefore optional data will not be redacted in a recorded video.
 It is your responsibility to enable or disable `video recording` as per your needs when `optional data redaction` is enabled.

 ### What device info is collected when using `DeviceInfoUtil`?